ngrx/platform/projects/ngrx.io/content/guide/component/let.md

 - Takes away the multiple usages of the `async` or `ngrxPush` pipe.
 - Provides a unified/structured way of handling `null` and `undefined`.
-- Triggers the change detection differently if `zone.js` is present or not using the `ChangeDetectorRef.markForCheck` or `ChangeDetectorRef.detectChanges`.
+- Triggers the change detection differently if `zone.js` is present or not using `ChangeDetectorRef.markForCheck` or `ɵmarkDirty`.
-- Distinct the same values in a row using the `distinctUntilChanged` operator.
+- Distinct the same values in a row for better performance.